soroush-04/Algorithms-Data-Structures/README.md

 ### Trees
 - In BST do not traverse the wrong subtree!
+- Don't forget to propagate the state of unbalanced subtrees up the tree.

 ### BFS
 - Consider using it for shortest path in unweighted graphs.